How To Get A Michigan Certificate of Exemption [2023 Guide]

-The Sales Tax License and Resale Certificate are commonly thought of as the same thing, but they are actually two separate documents.
+The Sales Tax License and Certificate of Exemption are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax License allows a business to sell and collect sales tax from taxable products and services in the state, while the Certificate of Exemption allows the retailer to make tax-exempt purchases for products they intend to resell.

 After registering, a Sales Tax License Number will be provided by the Department of Treasury.
 The Sales Tax License Number will be used on the Resale Certificate.

 A Certificate of Exemption resale certificate is obtained by filling out Form 3372 from the Department of Treasury titled Michigan Sales and Use Tax Certificate of Exemption.

-Filling out the 3372 is pretty straightforward but is critical for the seller to gather all the information.
+Filling out the 3372 is pretty straightforward but it is critical for the seller to gather all the information.

 If audited, the Michigan Department of Treasury requires the seller to have a correctly filled out Form 3372.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.